MewsSystems/awesome-mews/README.md

 # Awesome Mews

-A curated list of Mews resources and recommended reading.
+A curated list of resources and recommended reading we at Mews really like and which are aligned with our philosophy and vision.

 ## Articles